etienne-chrp/dns-tls-proxy/README.md

 ### 3. What other improvements do you think would be interesting to add to the project?

 - Integration tests <https://wright-development.github.io/post/using-docker-for-net-core/>
-- Accept also TCP/TLS request
+- Accept also TCP/TLS request in order to accept all traffic type
+- Read DNS messages content in order to log traffic

 ## References